 There are plenty of Financial Services Providers in Australia that operate without licenses.
 Some can be fake and can cause financial losses to the traders.

 Each broker has different features and charges differently for their trading services.
-And it is important to consider that different broker can be ideal for different types of traders.
+And it is important to consider that different brokers can be ideal for different types of traders.
 Hence, it is very important to choose the most suitable forex broker in Australia for your trading style & risk appetite.

 Also, you must note that trading Forex & CFDs is risky, and not for everyone.
 So, you must understand all the risks before you come to the process of a broker selection.